 Important settings and function-related variables are programmed ex factory as parameters in the vacuum pump electronic drive unit.
 Each parameter has a three-digit number and a description.
-Parameter-driven operation and control is supported via a Pfeiffer Vacuum control unit, or externally via RS-485 using Pfeiffer Vacuum protocol.
+Parameterdriven operation and control is supported via Pfeiffer Vacuum displays and control units, or externally via RS-485 using Pfeiffer Vacuum protocol.